top of page

 I am a professional Non-Attorney Education Advocate serving families throughout New Jersey.
 Before I became an educational advocate, I worked in early intervention and home-based programs, providing services to young children.
 After earning my bachelor’s degree in psychology, I obtained a master’s degree in social work with a concentration on children and families.
 My primary focus was on children with disabilities.
 I then obtained my Social Work (LSW) license and became a Certified School Social Worker.
 Throughout my career, I have worked in various settings, including schools, home-based programs, and hospitals.
 Adding to my education, I completed my Special Education Advocacy Training (SEAT) through the Council of Parent Attorneys and Advocates (COPAA).
 I then completed an education advocacy practicum under the supervision of an attorney.

-Perhaps my most valuable asset is my lived experiences as both a sibling to someone on the spectrum and a mother to three children, two of whom have disabilities of their own.
-Having had to tirelessly advocate to secure appropriate services and support for my children, I decided to help other families by advocating for their children as well.
 I work under the principles of collaborative problem-solving to resolve conflict and come to a resolution.
-I combine creativity and strategic planning as an educational advocate for each child’s right to an appropriate education.
-I have formed partnerships with many in the field, including education attorneys, other educational advocates, expert evaluators, medical professionals, and other organizations.
-In addition to working as an educational advocate, I was previously employed by the SPAN Parent Advocacy Network.
+I combine creativity and strategic planning as an educational advocate for each child’s right to make meaningful educational gains in light of their unique circumstances.
+I have formed partnerships with many in the field, including expert evaluators, education attorneys, medical professionals, and other organizations.
+In addition to working as a special education advocate, I was previously employed by the SPAN Parent Advocacy Network.
 SPAN is the parent and information center for New Jersey.
-During my time at SPAN I acted as a Program Coordinator and Early Childhood Trainer, helping families navigate systems and informing parents of their educational rights.
+While at SPAN, I acted as a Program Coordinator and Early Childhood Trainer, helping families navigate systems and informing parents of their educational rights.
+I also currently serve as a court-appointed special advocate.

 I continue to stay current by attending ongoing trainings and conferences all related to educational advocacy and learners with disabilities.
 In addition to the COPAA training, I have completed SPAN’s SRP training and SEVA training.
 I have also completed training through the BOGGS Center on Developmental Disabilities.
 I hold several professional memberships, including a COPAA membership and a National Association of Social Workers (NASW) membership, among several others.